LEGOLAND Denmark – Billund Accommodation Review

 How long to stay in Billund?

 We spent two days at LEGOLAND, which was just right for us, but there were still things we didn’t get to see there.
-The new addition of LEGO House (opened in September 2017) is certainly worth a visit for LEGO loving kids and will take up about half a day.
-Plus if you need a break from all that LEGO, have some fun at Lalandia, Scandinavia’s largest waterpark.
-You could easily do three nights in Billund but it all depends on how much time you have and what else you want to do in Denmark.
+The new addition of LEGO House is certainly worth a visit for LEGO-loving kids and will take up about half a day.
+Plus if you need a break from all that LEGO, have some fun at Lalandia Water Park, Scandinavia’s largest waterpark.
+You could easily do three nights in Billund, which would give you two full days at LEGOLAND and time to see other things, but it all depends on how much time you have and what else you want to do in Denmark.

 Lalandia Holiday Cottages Billund